Ale-JRD/Alblogtrad/content/post/hello-world/index.md

 Taking Miku’s right hand with his left hand, he intertwined their fingers to form a lover’s hold.

-「Nnnh~n… Nmm, chuu, chuu, chuupa… Aahn, I can feel it… that your hard and hot dick is inside me… Hnn, ahn!
+「Nnnh-n… Nmm, chuu, chuu, chuupa… Aahn, I can feel it… that your hard and hot dick is inside me… Hnn, ahn!
 No way, even though you’re not moving, I feel tingles in the depth of my belly!
 Nghh… Amm… Lick, slurp, chuuu…」

 After exchanging deep kisses as if they were devouring each other’s mouths, Yuu pulled his lips away just a little and whispered with a smile.